Articles

 Does Iowa Law include the right to delete personal data provided by consumers?

-Yes, if you receive a request from consumers to delete personal data provided by them, you need to comply and delete such data.
+Yes, if you receive a request from consumers to delete personal data they have provided, you must comply and delete such data.

 Does processing sensitive data require opt-in consent?